 2 x 6 x 10" - rip into 1-5/8" wide strips.
 Cut 4 pieces @ 21-7/8", 4 @ 17-7/16" and 8 @ 17".

-Bubble wrap insulation - cut this during assembly.
+Bubble wrap insulation (or felt) - cut this during assembly.

 Framework.
 Build the framework for the walls first.
 Use the 1-5/8" x 1-1/2" pieces cut from the 2x6x10.
 Make sure pieces are turned so that the finished frame is 1-1/2" thick (not 1-5/8").
 There are 2 walls @ 21-7/8" x 20-1/4" and 2 walls @ 17-7/16" x 20-1/4".
 I only put one nail in each joint, as the next step will be the strength of the wall.

 Insulate.
 Cut the 1-1/2" board insulation into pieces that will fit inside the framework.
 I cut my insulation slightly larger (1/8") than the area between the framework so that it is very snug when pressed into place.
-I use the table saw to cut this so the edges are all very clean, but it can be cut with a knife if desired.
+I prefer to use the table saw to cut this so the edges are all very clean and fits snugly.